-- The total bandwidth that was used by the incoming request that solicited the content.
+- The total bandwidth that the incoming request that solicited the content used.

-- The total bandwidth that was used by the complete response: the sum of the size of the content plus the header.
+- The total bandwidth that the complete response used (the sum of the size of the content plus the header).

 How this affects the results

-For most websites, these differences will be relatively small.
+For most websites, these differences are relatively small.
 The headers are a few hundred bytes; the request itself is usually much less.
 Given reasonably sized output content, this overhead works out to a few percentage points' difference.

-There are a certain types of request/response combinations in which these differences begin to make a significant impact on the bandwidth measurement:
+Certain types of request and response combinations, however, cause these differences to make a significant impact on the bandwidth measurement:

-- Large numbers of non-success responses — Because redirects and errors have virtually no content, and are mostly composed of headers, the bandwidth reported by the log processing programs will be much smaller than that reported by cPanel & WHM.
+- Large numbers of non-success responses — Because redirects and errors have virtually no content, and mainly contain headers, the bandwidth usage that the log processing programs report is much smaller than the bandwidth usage that cPanel & WHM reports.

-- Large numbers of very small responses — For transferred content below one kilobyte, the log processing programs will show a smaller bandwidth usage amount than that reported by cPanel & WHM.
-This is because the combined size of the response headers plus the request can often be larger than one kilobyte.
+- Large numbers of very small responses — For transferred content that is smaller than 1 KB, the log processing programs report less bandwidth usage than cPanel & WHM reports.
+This is because the combined size of the response headers and the request is often larger than 1 KB.

 Which report should I use?

-You will want to use the more complete bandwidth measurement reported by cPanel & WHM, for example on the cPanel Bandwidth interface, or the WHM View Bandwidth Usage interface.
-Log analysis programs, while not as accurate, are useful for information about pageview statistics, referrals, and other information.
+- Log analysis programs, while not as accurate, are useful for information about page view statistics, referrals, and other information.